Max Foster: Tenure at CNN

-After reporting on the wedding of Prince William to Kate Middleton in 2011, Foster was given the additional title of Royal Correspondent.
+After reporting on the wedding of Prince William to Catherine Middleton in 2011, Foster was given the additional title of Royal Correspondent.
 He traveled extensively with the couple and Prince Harry and secured several landmark royal interviews.
 In 2013 he interviewed Prince William shortly after the birth of his son, Prince George of Cambridge which made headlines worldwide.
 In 2015, he interviewed The Prince of Wales to mark ten years of marriage to The Duchess of Cornwall and secured the first TV interview ever with The Duchess to mark her 70th birthday in 2017.
 In 2012 he interviewed Queen Margrethe II to mark her 40th jubilee (described as "remarkable" by The Times - 14 Jan 2012).
 Other royal exclusives have been picked up by The Daily Telegraph.
 Foster has been quoted by various newspapers including The Washington Post, The Australian, and The Jakarta Post; and has been widely used as a royal commentator by the likes of ABC Radio National, BBC One (Diamond Jubilee special, 5 June 2012), Entertainment Tonight, Seven Network and BBC Radio 5 Live (Breakfast, 19th Sept 2012).